 Male Incontinence Specialist in Marietta, GA

 Women are more likely to develop urinary incontinence than men, but it also occurs in 11% of men aged 45 to 64 and in 21-32% of those over the age of 65.
-Dr. Nikolas Symbas is a board-certified urologist who has years of experience working with men who struggle with urinary incontinence.
+Dr. Nikolas Symbas is a board-certified urologist who has extensive experience working with men who struggle with urinary incontinence.
 Because every man is different, we develop a customized treatment plan that solves your problem.
 Don’t continue worrying about incontinence or an overactive bladder.
 Call our office in Marietta, GA, or schedule an appointment online to begin treatment today.

 What is Male Urinary Incontinence?